AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/advanced-tasks-overview.md

     <div>
     <a href="bookmarks.md"><strong>Adding bookmarks and hyperlinks</strong></a>
     </div>
-    <em>Learn how to enhance scanned documents for a better PDF viewing and searching experience</em>
+    <em>Learn how to add bookmarks and hyperlinks for better navigation and interaction</em>
     <br>
   </td>
   <td>